fastify/fastify-cli/README.md

 + "lint": "standard --fix"
 },
 ```

+### docs

+`fastify-cli` allows you to view the documentation for fastify in your terminal.
+By default, fastify-cli attempts to render the documentation for the fastify version installed in the current working directory node_modules folder, however, if none are found, it should fall back to rendering the documentation for the version that fastify-cli depends on.

+The documentation is rendered using an interactive terminal session that you can navigate with your arrow keys by pressing the enter key to select documentation to view.

+run `fastify docs` to get started.

 ## Contributing
 If you feel you can help in any way, be it with examples, extra testing, or new features please open a pull request or open an issue.